The day rate is dead. Fractional is kaput. Welcome to outcomes.

 Fractional consulting is a broken model

-The same disruption that’s killing seat-basis in SaaS has hit consulting just as hard.
-AI has made knowledge abundant and commoditised intelligence.
-Any model built on headcount, time or information asymmetry is the walking dead.
+The same disruption that’s undermining seat-basis in SaaS has hit consulting just as hard.
+AI has made knowledge abundant and commoditised intelligence, making pay-for-time an inefficient model.
+Any model built on day rates, seat rates or information asymmetry has had time called on it.

 Your customers won't pay for bums on seats.
 Neither should you.